Yes! Your real estate agent bio is important!

 Thinking of a vacation home in the Colorado mountains?
 Stop by and see why John Johnston is the agent to call in Custer and Fremont Counties.

 Edie Czerniak blends up-to-the minute technology with old-fashioned service to keep her Cape Coral, Florida clients happy.

-Yes, that works.
-I believe each agent should have his or her own bio, but showing how the team works together is also a good idea.
-Here’s North San Diego County’s Pabalyn Team.
+Yes, I believe each agent should have his or her own bio, but showing how the team works together is also a good idea.
+Click here to learn more about team bios.

-Your Agent Bio gives prospects one more reason to choose you.
+Your Real Estate Agent Bio gives prospects one more reason to choose you.